ZCHAnalytics/K8s-resume-with-tf-azure-pwsh/README.md

-# Adapting a CentOS-based Kubernetes Resume Challenge to Windows using PowerShell
+dark# Adapting a CentOS-based Kubernetes Resume Challenge to Windows using PowerShell

 Introduction: